idun-corp/docs/service-object/README.md

 Dispatch Log contains the information about the ServiceObject dispatching.
 Whenever ServiceObject is processed by Router, each dispatcher creates a log entry with dispatch status and details.
-This information can be used as debug information to analyze unhealty behavior of 3-party service.
+This information can be used as debug information to analyze unhealthy behavior of 3-party service.

 ## Architecture Overview